 A detached accessory building in any district shall not exceed the maximum permitted height for that district.

-No accessory building shall be used as a dwelling, dwelling unit, or boarding house.
-No accessory building shall be used as a temporary residence of any kind, and no accessory building shall be rented out.
-Residential use only. *09
+Accessory dwelling unit shall not be more than 70% floor space of the size of the primary dwelling unit and not less than 300 square feet, and not exceed lot coverage limits.

 An accessory building with a total floor area in excess of that of the principal structure shall be so situated on a parcel and/or reasonably screened from view from an off-site vantage point that it shall not dominate either the principal structure on the site or principal structures on neighboring parcels.

 The provisions of this Section 4.2 shall not apply to minor accessory buildings.